octapps/octapps/README.md

 > source /path/to/octapps/octapps-user-env.csh

 to your ~/.login file for C shells (e.g. tcsh).
-You will also need to re-run "make" after adding any new directories to OctApps.
+You will also need to re-run `make` after adding any new directories to OctApps.

 If you have SWIG (http://www.swig.org/) installed, running `make` will also build .oct modules which